Table of contents

 Day 6 Cape Town Sightseeing

 We had an early morning trip booked for the 3.5 hour tour to Robben Island.
 Robben Island was the island where Nelson Mandela was imprisoned for 18 years.
 However due to rough sea the boat trip was cancelled.
-For those interested we booked with the ferry company direct, for tickets see HERE
+For those interested we booked tickets with the ferry company direct,

 Not ones to waste the morning, and after a quick google search we headed off to City Sightseeing depot to get aboard the hop on hop off bus which took us to all parts of Cape Town.
 With multiple stops and routes you can see in all and spend a day exploring.

 This is where we saw Table Mountain, the superb coastline, the city and the impressive stadium built to host the 2010 world cup.